pinnace/burp-jwt-fuzzhelper-extension/README.md

 3. `Use regex as JSON selector`: As stated, optionally use a regex.
 4. `Generate Signature`: Whether or not to generate a signature
 5. `Signature Algorithm`: If `Generate Signature` is True, then use this algorithm
-6. `Signing Key` : Optional signing key to paste
+6. `Signing Key` : Optional signing key to paste.
+If using RS, ES, or PS family of algorithms, this key must be a valid signing key.
 7. `Signing Key From File`: Optionally load key from file.
 If selected, option `Path to Signing Key` will appear.
-Useful if key is raw bytes.
+Useful if key is raw bytes and generally more reliable.
+Recommended.
 8. `Path to Signing Key`: Path to file with the signing key.
 If using RS, ES, or PS family of algorithms, this key must be a valid signing key.

 #### Selector Example: Selecting `alg`